rcerqueira11/cursos/React-Native/4_manager_.md

 | Action creators are functions | Action creators are functions |
 | Must return an action | Must return an function |
 | An action is an object with a 'type' property | This function will be called with 'dispatch' |

+### createStore

+createStore(
+  reducers,
+  {}, if you want an initial state applyMiddleware(ReduxThunk) store enchancer
+  )

+##

+action creator ->
+actions creator returns a function -> redux thunk sees that we return a function and calls it with dispatch -> we do our login request ->
+...wait ->
+...wait ->
+request complete, user logged in ->
+.then runs ->
+deispatch our action

+- inside of our .then() we will manually dispatch our action